Store-Supply-Website/Store-Supply-Website-Server/README.md

 ## Iteration 3 achievement
 1. Completed Commodity pag, Navigation bar, sign in page, register page, user profile page, user info update page<br />
+2. Searched and found solutions in saving images to database and display images on pages.
-2. Completed seting up all routes and links in all pages.<br />
+3. Completed seting up all routes and links in all pages.<br />
-3. Implemented Material UI in all pages and made sure the style in all pages are consistent.<br />
+4. Implemented Material UI in all pages and made sure the style in all pages are consistent.<br />
-4. Completed implementing CRUD operation and tested all CRUD operations<br />
+5. Completed implementing CRUD operation and tested all CRUD operations<br />
-5. Added supply button, Edit supply info and Update user info button will use Post method to add into database. <br />
+6. Added supply button, Edit supply info and Update user info button will use Post method to add into database. <br />
-6. Tested in local file and deployed front end and backend to heroku  https://store-supply-website.herokuapp.com/. <br />
+7. Tested in local file and deployed front end and backend to heroku. https://store-supply-website.herokuapp.com/. <br />
-7. Maintained a good shape in project.
+8. Maintained a good shape in project.
 We made frequent commmits to our own branches and name commits meaningfully and gave detailed name or description. <br />
-8. We made pull requests to merge to other branches.
+9. We made pull requests to merge to other branches.
 All team members review pull requests before merge.
 We reviewed and fixed conflicts before merging.<br />
+10. Ran accessibility reports using lighthouse and fixed issues to improve accessibility score.

-##To do list
+### To do list (completed)
-Shoot video
-Add Page images-Github(done)
-Upload accessibility report(done)
-Merge to main
-upload to canvas
-slide divide parts
-Tag iteration
+-Prepare demo video(done)<br />
+-Add Page images-Github(done)<br />
+-Upload accessibility report(done)<br />
+-Merge to main(done)<br />
+-upload to canvas(done)<br />
+-Prepare presentation and review slide(done)<br />
+-Tag iteration<br />

+##Plans to continue working on this project
+Add location function, and enable users to buy and sell locally.
+Add wishlist and notification function.
+Add payment function to enable uses to complete purchase.

+## Images of Web pages
 <img width="1497" alt="image" src="https://user-images.githubusercontent.com/98197405/176757843-ca363826-97ae-4281-be7d-c1c57b37dfcb.png">
 <img width="1514" alt="image" src="https://user-images.githubusercontent.com/98197405/176757932-1866d513-4d06-49bc-acee-5d1c9d5adf52.png">
 <img width="1507" alt="image" src="https://user-images.githubusercontent.com/98197405/176758056-035612e9-c81f-41ab-8652-d1dfefc49c87.png">